funkybob/formulation/README.md

     {% field form.baz "basic" type='email' %}
     {% endform %}

 You can think of the field tag as being like `{% include %}` but for blocks.
+However, it also adds many attributes from the form field into the context.

+The following values are take from the `BoundField`:

+- css_classes
+- errors
+- field
+- form
+- help_text
+- html_name
+- id_for_label
+- label
+- name
+- value

+And these from the `Field` itself:

+- choices
+- widget
+- required

+Any extra keyword arguments you pass to the field tag will overwrite `Field` values of the same name.

 ### `{% form %}`